material-components/material-components-android/docs/components/List.md

 </com.google.android.material.listitem.ListItemLayout>
 ```

+You can use `app:primaryActionSwipeMode` on `ListItemRevealLayout` to control
+the behavior of swiping to the primary action.
+Only use
+`app:primaryActionSwipeMode=direct` if there is only a single action
+representing the primary action in the `ListItemRevealLayout` as a primary
+action swipe mode of `direct` will swipe directly to the primary action swipe
+state.

+If `app:primaryActionSwipeMode=indirect`, swiping from a closed state will swipe
+to the open swipe state first, revealing the actions in the
+`ListItemRevealLayout` at their intrinsic size first before users can swipe to
+the primary action swipe state.

-If swipe to trigger primary action is enabled
+If swipe to trigger primary action is enabled at all
+(`app:primaryActionSwipeMode=direct` or `app:primaryActionSwipeMode=indirect`),
-(`app:swipeToPrimaryActionEnabled=true` on a `ListItemCardView`), make sure to
-implement the primary action to be triggered through a `SwipeStateCallback`.
-If
+make sure to implement the primary action to be triggered through a
-using the `ListItemRevealLayout` as the `RevealableListItem`, the primary action
-should correspond to the behavior of the last view in the
+`SwipeStateCallback`.
+The primary action should correspond to the behavior of
-`ListItemRevealLayout`.
+the first view in the `ListItemRevealLayout` if it is start-aligned, or the last
+view if it is end-aligned.

 ```kt
 listItemCardView.addOnSwipeStateChangedCallback { newState ->